maticnetwork/zkevm-docs/docs/zkProver/circom-intro-brief.md

 The term "CIRCOM" is in fact short for "Circuit Compiler", implying that the CIRCOM compiler takes an Arithmetic circuit as input and outputs the following;

-- A file with the R1CS description (the _witness_), containing the set of associated R1CS constraints, and
+- A file with the R1CS description, containing the set of associated R1CS constraints, and
-- A program written either in C++ or WebAssembly, for efficiently computing a valid assignment to all wires of the circuit.
+- A program written either in C++ or WebAssembly, for efficiently computing a valid assignment to all wires of the circuit (the _witness_).

 The CIRCOM compiler is mainly written in Rust and it is open source.